Mechanics' institute: Origins and history

 The first mechanics' institute in England was opened at Liverpool in July 1823.

 The second institute in Scotland was incorporated in Glasgow in November 1823, built on the foundations of a group started by Birkbeck.
-Under the auspices of the Andersonian University, where Birkbeck had been chair of natural philosophy from 1799 to 1904 and instituted free lectures on arts, science and technical subjects from 1800.
+Under the auspices of the Andersonian Institute, where Birkbeck had been chair of natural philosophy from 1799 to 1804 and instituted free lectures on arts, science and technical subjects from 1800.
 This mechanics' class continued to meet after he moved to London in 1804, and in 1823 they decided to formalise their organisation by incorporating themselves as the Mechanics' Institute.
 He was appointed director of the institute, which he had originally endowed with the sum of £3700, and held the office till his death in 1841.

 The London Mechanics' Institute (later Birkbeck College) was opened in December 1823, and the mechanics' institutes in Ipswich and Manchester (later to become UMIST) in 1824.
 By the mid-19th century, there were over 700 institutes in towns and cities across the UK and overseas, some of which became the early roots of other colleges and universities.
 For example, the University of Gloucestershire, has the Cheltenham Mechanics' Institute (1834) and Gloucester Mechanics' Institute (1840) within its history timeline.
 It was as a result of delivering a lecture series at the Cheltenham Mechanics' Institute that the radical George Holyoake was arrested and then convicted on a charge of blasphemy.

-In Australia, the first mechanics' institute was established in Hobart in 1827, followed by the Sydney Mechanics' School of Arts in 1833, Newcastle School of Arts in 1835, then the Melbourne Mechanics' Institute established in 1839 (renamed the Melbourne Athenaeum in 1873).
+In Australia, the first mechanics' institute was established in Hobart in 1827, followed by the Sydney Mechanics' School of Arts in 1833, Newcastle School of Arts in 1835, then the Melbourne Mechanics' Institute established in 1839 (renamed the Melbourne Athenaeum in 1872).
 From the 1850s, mechanics' institutes quickly spread throughout Victoria wherever a hall, library or school was needed.
 Over 1200 mechanics' institutes were built in Victoria and just over 500 remain today, and only six still operate their lending library services.

 The Industrial Revolution created a new class of reader in Britain by the end of the 18th century, "mechanics", who were civil and mechanical engineers in reality.
 The Birmingham Brotherly Society was founded in 1796 by local mechanics to fill this need, and was the forerunner of mechanics' institutes, which grew in England to over seven hundred in number by 1850.